 Additional finance-related support

-In addition to their primary focus on transactions, M&A advisors offer their clients a range of finance-related services.
+In addition to their primary focus on merger and acquisition transactions, M&A advisors offer their clients a range of finance-related services.
 These include restructuring, capital raising, and other financial considerations essential for companies during mergers and acquisitions.

 M&A advisory firms also provide more specialized services, including debt and equity financing as well as succession planning.
 Offering such comprehensive support allows M&A advisors to help companies navigate the complexities of mergers and acquisitions and ensure a smoother and more successful transaction process.